Decentralized Insurance, a Building Block of DeFi

 Insurance is a way to decrease the financial cost of liability should it arise.
 It does not decrease the likelihood of the liability itself; you can’t decrease the probability of the weather, drunk drivers, or, to an extent, heart attack,(It would be amazing if you could though!).
 What you can do is decrease the financial impact of these events should they arise.

 Since risk is all around us, and we are naturally ‘risk-averse’ beings, insurance is essential to modern society.
-From insurance against damage to a house during a natural calamity, like a flood or an earthquake, to insurance against a means of livelihood like farmer’s crops, or even insurance against the risk of the cancellation or delay of a flight, there’s insurance for everything because people can find risk in anything and insurance companies can potentially cover the risk for anything.
+From insuring against damage to a house during a natural calamity, like a flood or an earthquake, to insuring against a means of livelihoods like farmer’s crops, or even insurance against the risk of the cancellation or delay of a flight, there’s insurance for everything because people can find risk in anything and insurance companies can potentially cover the risk for anything.
 Fun fact, a 45-year old Chinese woman named Li was arrested in April 2020 for claiming $424,000 in flight delay insurance for 900 flights she booked between 2015-2019.

 To be fair, not everyone is a Li, and most people who take out insurance policies do so to protect themselves or their assets from future risks.
 But how exactly does insurance work and why are there so many forms of insurance out there?

 Well, the second question has a simple answer – there are so many policies because people see so many risks in everyday life.
 From the house you live in, to the car you drive, the plane you catch (or not), to your life, everything has an associated risk.
 With risks comes the need for protection against its inevitable cost.
 The importance of insurance increases with the cost it covers.
-Take car insurance, health insurance, or life insurance.
+Take car, health, or life insurance.
 Any damage to the asset it covers (your car, your health, and yourself) will prevent future earnings.
 I mean, you can’t really earn an income if you’re dead.

 Back to the first question, how does insurance work?
 Well, to understand this let’s break it up into a few important parts.
 This will also help us to understand which parts of insurance may be open to greater efficiencies through blockchain and decentralized finance.